-In a city where getting from A to B can be stressful, tiring and chaotic, it doesn’t help that the Bogotá TransMilenio bus system (the “quickest” way to travel through the city) is extremely hard to fathom, even for Bogotanos!
+Updated July 2019.
+In a city where getting from A to B can be stressful, tiring and chaotic, it doesn’t help that the SITP and TransMilenio system (i.e. the Bogota bus system is extremely hard to fathom, even for some Bogotanos!

-Look at a TransMilenio network map at any station, and it might as well be written in ancient Greek for all the sense it makes – don’t expect to be able to look at it to find out which number buses you need to take, or where to change!
+Look at a Bogota bus network map at any station and it might as well be written in ancient Greek for all the sense it makes – don’t expect to be able to look at it to find out which number buses you need to take, or where to change!

-So here’s a short guide on how to use the Bogotá TransMilenio!
+So here’s a short guide on how to use the TransMilenio!

 There are two ways to find out which buses you need.

 Look for an ‘Auxiliario‘ in a green, military-looking uniform for help, by telling them your destination.
 They won’t speak English, so try to listen out for the letter and the number in Spanish (B23 for example).
 Alternatively, ask them to write it down or type it into your phone.

 Use this to help you use the TransMilenio or SITP buses, which are both part of the Bogota bus system.
 Go to the Apple Store or Google Play Store and search for “Transmilenio” to bring up the app and install it.

 Now, there are different ways of working out which bus you need to take.
 The app is not the most intuitive to use, so I’m going to outline the way that I think is easiest.

 Find out which bus stations you need to use